Disable slides Enable slides

 • Aleksi is such coding god (fin. koodijumala)

-Few times I have helped a colleague after he has been stuck on some django issues.
+A few times I helped a colleague after he had been stuck on Django issues.

 Member of AI team giosg

-• You have nice mix of technical and commercial skills.
+• You have a nice mix of technical and commercial skills.

 C-level manager giosg